kercheval/GradleCMPlugin/README.md

 Key generation is straight forward, but environment specific.
-On windows, I would recommend puttygen (http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) and copy/paste from the application for the public deploy key use the conversion menu to export the private key in standard form.
+On windows, I would recommend puttygen (http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) and copy/paste from the application for the public deploy key and use the conversion menu to export the private key in standard form.

 Connect to your origin directly using ssh to ensure the vcs host is